adhurjaty/inthistogether/src/pages/footer/index.md

 logoImage:
   image: /img/itt_logo.svg
   imageAlt: In This Together
-  tagline: © In This Together, 2020
+  tagline: © 2020, In This Together Events
 socialLinks:
   - image: /img/Instagram.svg
     imageAlt: Follow us on Instagram